Cloudxtreme/wp-adsense-sharing/README.markdown

 Lastly, authors just need to enter their Adsense Publisher ID in option page.

-For Instruction, please visit this [post](http://www.wordpressplugindeveloper.com/wp-adsense-sharing.html) instead.

 ### Copyright

-This wordpress plugin is copyright by [Wordpress Plugin Developer](http://www.wordpressplugindeveloper.com)
+This wordpress plugin is copyright by [wpactions](http://www.wpactions.com)

 ###License